CyberGalactus/my-guessing-game-/ASSIGNMENT2_FEEDBACK.md

 Nested logic: ✅

-Input validation: ❌
+Input validation: ✅
-user can enter letters - ave a look at adding some regex for numbers only
+user can enter letters - have a look at adding some regex for numbers only

 Cancel button handling: ❌
 Add a test if (guess == null)